Georgia CTSA KL2 Scholars Program: Career Development for Junior Faculty in Clinical and Translational Science

 A letter of support from the lead mentor indicating their willingness and desire to serve as the trainee's lead mentor should be included in the candidate's application.
 All KL2 scholars must have mentored clinical and/or translational research training under the direction of their lead mentor.
 Additional co-mentors or Advisory Committee members are permitted; however, there must be a single lead mentor that is identified.
 Multidisciplinary mentoring teams are strongly encouraged as is having representation from at least two of the Georgia CTSA partners on the mentoring team or Advisory Committee (Emory, MSM, Georgia Tech, or UGA).

 Junior faculty members accepted into the KL2 Program must devote a minimum of 75% professional effort to clinical and/or translational research training (the only exception to this is a minimum of 50% effort for trainees from surgery or surgical subspecialties).
 Salary support reflecting effort will be provided by the KL2 Program (as well as the costs to cover fringe benefits on that salary).
 Salary support is based on the KL2 scholar's institutional salary.
 The maximum salary support that the KL2 Program can provide is $120,000 per year (plus fringe benefits) for 75% professional effort.
 Ongoing support for year two is contingent upon the trainee making adequate progress in the program.
 In addition to salary support, a $25,000 per year technical budget will be provided to each KL2 scholar.
-These funds may be used to pay for MSCR or CPTS tuition (if applicable) while the trainee is in the KL2 Program and can also be used for other research related needs including research supplies, laboratory assays, non-faculty research staff salary support, and travel to national meetings or to receive additional specialized training.
+These funds may be used to pay for course tuition (if applicable) while the trainee is in the KL2 Program and can also be used for other research related needs including research supplies, laboratory assays, non-faculty research staff salary support, and travel to national meetings or to receive additional specialized training.
 Salary support for the lead mentor is not allowed by NIH.

 Source of Support